jannera/warp/README.md

 ===
 * Super Dev Mode is nice! (and not too hard to set up)
 * Making GWT artefacts with Intellij Idea is occultism (and maybe not the best idea)
+* Latency estimation and mitigation is interesting topic, and you have to be able to deal with latency spikes of over 1 sec if you're using TCP

 Idea
 ===